 Shannon Lawlor, Ashley Solo, Sarah Veslany, Sarah Hall, and Nicole Malinowski (l-r) meet Tom Ridge, former Congressman from Erie, former Pennsylvania Governor, and former US Secretary of Homeland Security, at the Erie County Bar Association Law Day event on April 24.

-Note that eight government attorneys are double counted in both the law and government service fields.
+Note that 12 government attorneys are double counted in both the law and government service fields, and that 3 policy researchers who work for government agencies are also double counted.

 Among the 73 alumni who work in the legal field are:

-Some of the attorneys are partners in large law firms, some of our alumni have opened up their own law firms, some work for the government, and some work as corporate counsels.
+Some of the attorneys are partners in large law firms, some of our alumni have opened up their own law firms, some work for the government, and some work as corporate counsels or for non-profit agencies.

 The government attorneys work for:

-Among the 74 alumni who work as business professionals, 10 work in insurance, 8 work in banking, 7 work in finance, 6 work in marketing, 4 are sales administrators, 3 are human resources executives, and 9 run their own small or medium-sized businesses, with the rest in a variety of business professional careers.
-Four business professionals do policy or government research:
+Among the 89 alumni who work as business professionals, 16 work in management, 10 work in insurance, 9 work in sales administration, 8 work in banking, 8 work in finance, 4 work in marketing, 3 are human resources executives, 3 are MBA students, and 11 run their own small or medium-sized businesses, with the rest in a variety of business professional careers.

 Federal government positions of alumni (excluding attorneys) include: